emaniac/autoencoder/data/README.md

-Here should be the cifar data.
+### The cifar data should be in this directory

+To download, run:

 ```
 wget https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz